TheLancashireman/DhG2/doc/CardFormat.md

 * "-URL" gives a URL related to the preceding "+" information.
 It causes a link to be generated in the website page.
 * "-Uniq" gives the unique number of a person whose name is given in the preceding '+' information.
-This might be a witness to a wedding, for example.
+This might be a witness to a wedding, for example, when the witness is a family member.
 * "+Source" indicates a source of the information in the event.
 This is described in detail below.

 ### Source information